kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 question.
 -->

-For each dynamically resized node, the `kubelet_node_resize_errors_total` counter is expected to remain strictly at 0.
+For each dynamically resized node:

+- **Error rate:** The `kubelet_node_resize_errors_total` counter is expected to remain strictly at `0` during normal operations.
+- **Latency (Spec-driven):** For `Node.Spec.ConfiguredCapacity`-triggered resize events, the time from Spec patch to `CapacityConfigured: Accepted` condition should complete within **30 seconds** under normal conditions, bounded by informer propagation latency and cgroup write time.
+- **Latency (Hardware-driven):** For physical hardware events detected via cAdvisor polling, the reconciliation completes within one cAdvisor polling cycle (default: **5 minutes**).
+Operators who require lower latency should configure a shorter cAdvisor polling interval.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?